TothOliver/PTP-Database/README.md

 The system uses the 'mysql-connector-python' library to handle database connections between the Python program and the MySQL server.

+This project uses the library tkinter in python, for window and button creatin for the GUI
 ---

 ## Requirements